The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

 We now apply property $(\mathbf B)$ again, in a similar way to the proof of Lemma~\ref{Lem:Skippable1}.
 Specifically, there is a function $\psi' \in \cB$ that agrees with $\psi$ on $\Gamma_{\leq k}$, with the property that

-If $\psi'$ has not been assigned to a previous loop, then it is an unassigned departing function on $\gamma_k$, and for this reason $\gamma_k$ is not skippable.
-If $\psi'$ has been assigned to a previous loop, then since $\psi$ agrees with $\psi'$ on this previous loop, we see that $\psi$ must have been assigned to this previous loop as well.
+If $\psi'$ has not been assigned to a previous loop or bridge, then it is an unassigned departing function on $\gamma_k$, and for this reason $\gamma_k$ is not skippable.
+If $\psi'$ has been assigned to a previous loop or bridge, then since $\psi$ is equivalent to $\psi'$ on this previous loop or bridge, we see that $\psi$ must have been assigned to this previous loop or bridge as well.
 We therefore arrive at a contradiction, which rules out the possibility that neither $\varphi$ nor $\varphi'$ has smaller slope on $\beta_{k+1}$ than on $\beta_{k}$ and completes the proof of the lemma. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{Prop:Lingering}] By Proposition~\ref{Prop:Shiny}, any shiny permissible function on $\gamma_k$ has a summand $\phi \in \cA$ satsifying $s_{k+1} (\phi) > s_k [\tau_k (\phi)]$.
-We will assume that such a function $\phi$ exists, and consider unassigned permissible functions of the form $\phi + \phi' \in \cB$.
-Since $\phi$ exists, by Lemma~\ref{Lem:Skippable2}, there is an unassigned permissible function $\varphi + \varphi' \in \cB$ such that
+\begin{proof}[Proof of Proposition~\ref{Prop:Lingering}] By Proposition~\ref{Prop:Shiny}, any shiny permissible function on $\gamma_k$ has a summand $\varphi_1 \in \cA$ satsifying $s_{k+1} (\varphi_1) > \xi_k (\varphi_1)$.
+We will assume that such a function $\varphi_1$ exists, and consider unassigned permissible functions of the form $\varphi_1 + \varphi'_1 \in \cB$.
+Since $\varphi_1$ exists, by Lemma~\ref{Lem:Skippable2}, there is an unassigned permissible function $\varphi + \varphi' \in \cB$ such that

 and $D + \ddiv(\varphi')$ contains either $w_k$, or a point of $\gamma_k$ whose distance from $w_k$ is not an integer multiple of $m_k$, or two points of $\gamma_k \smallsetminus \{ v_k \}$.